sepehrasadiyan/wallet-spring-idempotent-sep-shaparak/README.md

 This project works with Spring Boot and PostgreSQL as the database.
 For security, Keycloak is utilized.

+***Just pay attention to TODOs in codes there is so many things you have to do it by your self as your business aspects***

+in this app multiple user can access to one wallet(wallet for group).

 I handle idempotency by injecting filters and preventing client execution until they declare the state of a bill.

 For the IPG (Internet Payment Gateway), I use Pardakht Sepehr (SEP), which is an Iranian IPG.

 If anyone else encounters an error in the code, I would appreciate it if they could fix it accordingly.
 Thank you for clarifying your intention to address and correct any potential issues.

+Just writing AOP as your wish.

+If this app Or any part of it helps you Give me a start :).

 Visit my [official website](https://sepehrasadiyan.me)
 ## Table of Contents